GIBSON VOICE OVER / GROUNDWORKS

 Consulting Services

-The guides are useful for getting a clear picture and identifying where to start.
-The consulting sessions are for when you want to work through things directly with someone who knows the VO world, has used the same tools, and can give you a straight answer rather than a generic framework.
+Where the Toolbox gives you independent freedom, the consulting sessions are for when you want to work through things directly with someone who knows the VO world, has used the same tools, and can give you a straight answer on the spot or as a follow up.

 Sessions run in one-hour blocks over Zoom.
 You can take on one area at a time or cover several across multiple sessions.
 The goal is always to give you something practical to act on, not to extend the engagement for its own sake.
 There's no long-term contract and no minimum commitment beyond what you book.